FuelLabs/fuels-ts/apps/docs/src/guide/types/bytes.md

 # Bytes

-A dynamic array of byte values can be represented using the `Bytes` type, type used to represent raw bytes.
+A dynamic array of byte values can be represented using the `Bytes` type, which represents raw bytes.

 <<< @/../../docs-snippets/src/guide/types/bytes.test.ts#bytes-1{ts:line-numbers}